Chandler Stephenson Game Preview: Golden Knights vs. Blackhawks

-Chandler Stephenson and the Vegas Golden Knights will meet the Chicago Blackhawks at 8:00 PM ET on Saturday, October 21, 2023.
-Fancy a wager on Stephenson in the Golden Knights-Blackhawks game?
-Use our stats and information below.
+Chandler Stephenson will be among those on the ice Friday when his Vegas Golden Knights play the Chicago Blackhawks at T-Mobile Arena.
+Fancy a wager on Stephenson?
+We have numbers and figures to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.